blues/note-espidf/README.md

 - [Notecard](https://blues.com/products/notecard/)
 - [Notecarrier F](https://blues.com/products/notecarrier/notecarrier-f/)

-If you wish to use a different MCU board, you will need to adjust the GPIO pins used for the Notecard.
+If you wish to use a different ESP32 board (or different ESP32 chip), you will need to adjust the GPIO pins used for the Notecard.
-See the Kconfig file for the default GPIO pins.
+See the [Kconfig](Kconfig) file for the default I2C and UART GPIO pins.

 ## Documentation